scubbo/popCultureGraph/NOTES.md

 *** `IMPORTING` contained the same content (at a skim - specifically, it contained the same "The details of the first step..." section) as `help(import)`
 *** `MODULES` only contained information for interacting with (already-imported) modules
 *** `PACKAGES` containes the same content as `help(import)` and `IMPORTING`
+* I'm really lacking a neat way of referencing a common root (such that a test runs with the same relative working dir whether run from PyCharm or from `pytest .`).
+A variable like `package-root` would be useful (probably exists, I just haven't looked it up yet)

 ## TODO